This is an independant review that was not paid for, nor endorsed by Casa Luna Cooking School. I paid for this class when on holiday in Bali.

 My friend and I enrolled in the 3-hour, Friday Beginners Casa Luna Cooking Class.
 Little did I know, this one class would change the way I prepared meals forever.

 A Taste Of Bali at Casa Luna Cooking School

 Casa Luna Cooking School is owned by Janet DeNeefe, who has been teaching Balinese cooking for 30 years.
-The school was also listed as ‘amongst the world’s best cooking schools’ in The Australian.
+She also initiated the Ubud Food Festival.

 When we arrived we were given a refreshing hibiscus cold drink while we explored the tranquil grounds.
 The cooking school is nestled in the middle of a huge, leafy garden (which I am tempted to call a tropical rainforest) complete with beautiful Budda statues and sculptures, glorious fountains, and pools.

 The Balinese make all of their meals from scratch, using fresh ingredients.
-They cook with coconut oil, which promotes the health of the heart.
+They cook with coconut oil, which they like because it promotes the health of the heart.
 It is high in natural saturated fat which increases the healthy cholesterol in your body.

 Taking Home A Piece of Bali

 Ubud cooking class

 This wasn’t just a cooking class, it was a full immersion into Balinese culture.
 Topics such as spiritual practices were discussed, including why the Balinese put tiny baskets with assorted flowers and petals on their doorstep (they are essentially an offering meant to appease and please the various gods and demons of Balinese Hinduism), family life, and gender roles.

 We were given a booklet at the conclusion of the class with the recipes we had learned.
 One of the best things about this class was that when I returned home, I invited my friends and family around to share what I had learned about Balinese culture over a delicious three-course meal.